Settings-> Payments tab

 This option, if selected, puts Paid Member Subscriptions in Test Mode, meaning that you can run test payments with dummy accounts.
 All requests will be sent to the sandbox domain (for PayPal) and you can use buyer Sandbox Accounts to complete the payment.

-We recommend to always test payments before going live with your website.
+We recommend always testing payments before going live with your website.

 This option allows you to select the Currency that you want to use on your website.
 Currently, every currency that is supported by our integrated payment gateways should be listed here.